 Now add onto that the 8 million pieces of plastic entering our oceans every day, and the millions of marine animals dying from plastic pollution.
 Every single year.
 6

 As we face the pandemic of COVID-19, the use of single-use plastic, like face masks and gloves, is growing.
 Many supermarkets closed their bulk sections for health reasons, but are still ignoring the bigger picture: the health of our planet.

 Starbucks and other coffee shops have stopped allowing customers to bring their own cups.
 New health policies are making them serve only in single-use plastic or non-recyclable cardboard cups.

 This feels overwhelming, but there is hope to tackle this crisis and save our oceans, rivers, and lakes… And so, our planet.

 First, shift away from single-use plastic and into a more sustainable lifestyle.
 Raise awareness about these issues by sharing this article with friends and family and through social media.

 If we want nurdles out of our waterways and bodies, we must stop producing and consuming so much plastic.

 To put an end to the nurdle problem, it needs to be addressed by governments and large corporations.
 Individuals alone can’t bring a full solution to the problem.
 Organizations like The Great Nurdle Hunt and Nurdle Patrol are working on this issue.

 How is Ocean Blue Project Helping?

 Want to help us reach our goal?
-Organize your own local clean up in your community and clean up your favorite beach or river.
+Organize a local cleanup in your community and clean up your favorite beach or river.
 We’ll help you put your event together.
 With your help, we can create an even bigger impact.
 Create a clean-up with a group of friends or office employees!